 3. There may be a cap on damages for injury.
 Depending on the laws of your state, you may only get a portion of what you sued for.
 If the state has a cap of $500,000 (like Pennsylvania does), your $14 million claim won’t do you much good beyond the cap.

 4. The manufacturer may be liable.
 If your injury is related to mechanical failure, you may also be able to file a claim for defective manufacturing against the company who manufactured the bus.

 5. Buses are “common carriers.”
 Because buses carry people or goods from point A to point B, they have a high standard of safety they must strictly follow.

 If you are involved in an accident while riding a bus, contact a personal injury lawyer immediately to talk about your case.
-Only an experienced accident attorney will be able to answer your question and make sure you are not taking any actions that may hurt your case.
+Only an experienced accident lawyer will be able to answer your question and make sure you are not taking any actions that may hurt your case.